 Section VII (FOG Control Program).
-None of the FY17 SSOs were attributable to FOG, continuing the District's SSMP determination that a formal FOG control program is not warranted at this time.
+None of the FY18 SSOs were attributable to FOG, continuing the District's SSMP determination that a formal FOG control program is not warranted at this time.
+The District continues to require BMP agreements for all new food services establishments.

 Section VIII (System Evaluation and Capacity Assurance).
 The District continues to monitor (and address as necessary) the presence of scale in the Alga Hills area.
-The area was most recently CCTV inspected this past fiscal year and is hydrocleaned every six months.
+The area was most recently CCTV inspected in FY17 and is hydrocleaned every six months.
 Any defects discovered during the CCTV inspections are incorporated into the District's Repair Priority List.